johnnymalagon30/wickedscripts/README.md

 # These are some examples of scripts written for my role as both Systems Engineer and Senior Support Engineer.
-You'll find items for updating and extracting large amounts of data in platforms like Stripe, Intercom, Hubspot, etc.
+You'll find items for updating and extracting large amounts of data in platforms like Stripe, Intercom, Google Maps, etc.